Chances are an interviewer will ask you at least one or two situational interview questions during your next interview.

 If you have an upcoming job interview, congratulations!
 You overcame a huge hurdle by snagging the hiring department's attention.
 Now, it's time to prepare.

 When preparing for a job interview, it's important to understand there are various types of interviews, including the situational interview.
-Since this is a common style of interviewing, it's very likely an interviewer will ask you at least one or two situational interview questions.
+Since this is a common style of interviewing, it's very likely the hiring managers will ask you at least one or two situational interview questions.

-In this guide to situational job interviews, you'll learn exactly what a situational interview entails, how to prepare for one, and some common situational interview questions — plus examples of how to answer them.
+In this guide to situational job interviews, you'll learn exactly what a situational interview entails, how to prepare for one, and some common situational interview questions and answers.

 What is a situational interview?

 Most professionals would agree situational interviews are equivalent to behavioral interviews, with interviewers using situational interview questions to gain a better understanding of who you are and how you handle various situationsin the workplace.
-At the core of each question, they want to get a glimpse at how you manage stress, collaborate with team members, juggle multiple projects, and more.
+At the core of each question, they want to get a glimpse at how you manage stress, collaborate with team members, juggle multiple projects, as well as your problem solving skills, communication skills, and more.

 The formula to answering situational job interview questions